 My daughters love to write.
-I noticed when they were very young that they were writers.
-I decided to encourage their little inner writers.
-At the ages of 9 and 12, my girls still love writing stories.
-Writing stories and little books is something they enjoy doing in their free time.
-Yep, they are true young writers.
+I noticed when they were very young they were writers…scribbling notes and jotting down ideas on bits of paper.
+I was looking for simple ways to encourage their little inner writers.
+Writing stories and creating little books has always been something they enjoy doing.

+I’ve also created single-lined writing pages – without the middle dotted lines.
 These pages are a creative alternative to regular lined paper.
-These pages are not about practicing proper penmanship – these pages are all about giving children a space express themselves through drawings and words…whatever that looks like.
+Again, I’ve provided an option with and without the drawing box.
+These writing pages about giving children space express themselves through drawings and words…whatever that looks like to the child.

 Check out a few of our most popular story writing posts: